ronald-yu/gpt-amc-eval/README.md

 Recent large language models such as GPT-4 and Gemini have shown impressive near human-level results on several human knowledge and reasoning benchmarks such as the SATs and GSM8k.
 However, on more challenging exams, such as the [American Math Competition (AMC) exams](https://maa.org/math-competitions), they fare significantly worse, answering a majority of questions incorrectly.

 However, current evaluation reporting for these small and challenging multiple-choice question datasets is quite flawed.
 They tend to report the score of a single trial run (presumably on low-temperature sampling).
-However, because the exam is both small and challenging enough that the model is potentially guessing on a vast majority of the problems, there is a very large variance in a model's performance on this exam across trial runs.
+However, because the exam is both small and challenging enough that the model is potentially guessing on a vast majority of the problems, there is a very large variance in a model's performance on these exams across trial runs.
 Thus, reporting the mean score across many trial runs is imperative to obtaining rigorous and conclusive evaluations on this dataset.

 For example, Gemini reports solving 32% of 150 AMC problems curated from the 2022 and 2023 contests, beating GPT-4's 30\%.
 This equates to an improvement of only three questions.
 We observed a standard deviation of 4.6 correctly answered questions between trial runs, so a single reported three-question improvement gives little information about whether Gemini is indeed better than GPT-4 on this benchmark.

 This repository aims to lower the amount of friction required to engage in rigorous evaluation of LLMs on challenging mathematical reasoning tasks by providing:
 * A collection of 153 questions from the 2022 and 2023 AMC exams in convenient JSON format
 * A codebase to evaluate the ChatGPT models on these exams.
-It can be easily adapted to accomodate the chat-completion capabilities of other models as well.
+It can be adapted to accomodate the chat-completion capabilities of other models as well.
 * Rigorous evaluations of GPT-3.5 on the AMC exams that re-affirm the inadequacy of current reporting metrics for the AMC exams and the failure of curent LLMs to do quality mathematical reasoning.